vain0x/milone-lang/docs/refs/syntax.md

     lit_expr = lit

-Identifier is an expression (except for `_`.)
+An identifier is an expression (except for `_`.)
 It's optionally qualified.
+It optionally has a type argument list, which must appear consecutively without spaces.

-    ident_expr = ident
+    ident_expr = ident ty_arg_list?
     nav_expr = (ident '.')+ ident

-Remark: Type argument list for expression is unsupported yet.

 Parentheses wrap expressions, separated by semicolon `;`.
 Semicolons can be omit by putting subexpressions on the same column.